easybuilders/easybuild-tutorial/docs/comparison_other_tools/README.md

-This abstract specification is then passed to a *concretization algorithm* which fills in the blanks: it will pick versions of other required dependencies, determine which compiler flags to use, etc. This information is fed to the Spack package (which is the equivalent of an easyblock in EasyBuild) to perform the actual installation.
+This abstract specification is then passed to a *concretization algorithm* which fills in the blanks: it will pick versions of other required dependencies, determine which compiler flags to use, and so on.
+This information is fed to the Spack package (which is the equivalent of an easyblock in EasyBuild) to perform the actual installation.

-There are many other differences between EasyBuild and Spack, too many to cover here in detail.
-For a more detailed comparison, see the [*"Installing software for scientists on a multi-user HPC system"*](https://archive.fosdem.org/2018/schedule/event/installing_software_for_scientists/) recorded talk at FOSDEM'18 and the Spack documentation.
+There are many other differences between EasyBuild and Spack as well, too many for this document to cover in detail.
+See the [*"Installing software for scientists on a multi-user HPC system"*](https://archive.fosdem.org/2018/schedule/event/installing_software_for_scientists/) recorded talk at FOSDEM'18 and the Spack documentation for more information.

 ---